jstoebel/eds_dashboard/README.md

 install dependencies `bundle install`

+if your machine doesn't have Oracle installed, use 'bundle install --without cs_c9_exclude'

 This app does not ship with a database.yml file.
 Several folks on our team develop in a cloud based environment and have specific requirements for database configuration.
 If you want to set up a minimal development environment